Visit the WorldCat Discovery Services support page for documentation, instructor-led courses, tutorials and office hours.

 Can libraries continue to use WorldCat Local "quick start" when WorldCat Discovery Services are available?

-The separate WorldCat Local "quick start" will be discontinued on June 30, 2015.
+The WorldCat Local "quick start" program was discontinued on June 30, 2015.
 WorldCat Discovery Services provides the functionality of WorldCat Local "quick start," including the display of local holdings first in search results.
-Libraries that have implemented interoperability between WorldCat Local "quick start" and their local OPAC for display of availability information may wish to purchase the item location and real-time availability option in WorldCat Discovery.
+Libraries that implemented interoperability between WorldCat Local "quick start" and their local OPAC for display of availability information may wish to purchase the item location and real-time availability option in WorldCat Discovery.

 What usage statistics will be provided to WorldCat Discovery Services subscribers?